Chevy Impala years to avoid — most common problems

 Of course, this is a dangerous problem that even triggered the recall in 2015 and it mostly involved 2000-2004 Impala models.
 Sometimes oil leaked onto the hot exhaust manifold, causing white smoke to occur and that represented a fire hazard.
 You can probably guess that this is a bad thing and a serious safety risk that pretty much got resolved with the second recall since the first one wasn’t so effective.

 Another problem that often occurs for certain Impala models that could affect the engine operation is the cooling system issue.
-Drivers have reported coolant leak situations and several faulty components were behind the curtain at this point.
+Drivers have reported coolant leak situations and there are also other issues causing frequent symptoms of low coolant levels in the system.

 Most of the time, it required replacing the radiator hoses and this was the best-case scenario.
 Sometimes, these faults were caused by a faulty radiator or a faulty water pump.
 Because of this, it’s crucial to have a trusted mechanic check the Impala you wish to buy for coolant leaks before you make the purchase.